 - Later there's a quasi-example when a witch is added to the team and regards Althalus as her teacher and something of a father figure but still flirts with him quite often, much to Althalus' chagrin.

 - Also from David Eddings, Belgarath and Polgara might be a UST-less father-daughter example.
 And Sparhawk and his goddess?
-That just gets wierd, man.
+That just gets weird, man.

 - Although Aphrael is not his goddess, but whom the Pandions turn to when they need to perform magic.
 And she had a few legitimate reasons for her actions.
 Even managed to work it into the plot.

-- Daine and Numair from the Tortall Universe books by Tamora Pierce have the magic, age difference, and sexual tension, but not the betrayal.
+- Daine and Numair from The Immortals books by Tamora Pierce have the magic, age difference, and sexual tension, but not the betrayal.
+They even end up Happily Married in later books.

 - In The Sword of Truth series of books, Richard Rahl has this relationship with Sister Verna, as well as the other Sisters of Light.
 In the later books, the trope is even more prevalent in his relationship with Nicci, who has become something of his right hand, mentor, and unlike Verna, definitely has feelings for him.

-- In The Wheel of Time, Moiraine has this relationship early in the series with Rand.
+- In The Wheel of Time, Moiraine has this relationship early in the series with Rand, although with a distinct lack of romantic overtones.
 In the later books, Cadsuane takes up the older mentor role in Moiraine's place.
 This gets awkward when Rand integrates the memories from his last incarnation, Lews Therin (whose voice in his head, though not memories, had been a symptom of his insanity), as he points out to Cadsuane he was four hundred years old when he died in the Age of Legends, and hardly a 'boy' any longer.

 - In Blood and Iron by Elizabeth Bear, "Merlin" is not an individual, but a title for a quasi-messianic avatar of magic that is born every few centuries to advise an equally quasi-messianic "Dragon Prince", and the Nimue gambit is the method by which The Fair Folk attempt to gain control of this individual and ensure that the momentous events set in motion by the Merlin's coming are resolved to their benefit.